vignif/eng_4/README.md

 - /humans/interactions/engagements, engage_msgs/EngagementValue - tracks the distances, mutual gazes and engagement scores between pairs of people
 - /humans/interactions/groups, engage_msgs/Group - the current social groups
 - /humans/bodies/<body_id>/poses, engage_msgs/PoseArrayUncertain - the 3D poses and pose confidences for each body in the world frame
+- /humans/bodies/<body_id>/velocity, geometry_msgs/TwistStamped - the velocity vectors for each body in the world frame
 - /humans/bodies/<body_id>/activity, engage_msgs/MotionActivity - the motion activity of the person, can be NOTHING, WALKING_AWAY, WALKING_TOWARDS or WALKING_PAST
 - /humans/bodies/<body_id>/engagement_status, engage_msgs/EngagementLevel - the engagement status of the person with the robot, can be UNKNOWN, ENGAGED, DISENGAGED, ENGAGING or DISENGAGING